tscherrie/whatsapp-bot/README.md

-# GPT-4 WhatsApp Bot
+# GPT-4 Marvin WhatsApp Bot

-Welcome to the GPT-4 WhatsApp Bot!
+Welcome to the GPT-4 Marvin WhatsApp Bot!
 This bot leverages the power of OpenAI's GPT-4 model to provide advanced character prompts and responses.
 It's also integrated with Google's Text-to-Speech API for voice responses.

 ## Features

-- Advanced character prompts using GPT-4
+- Advanced character prompts using GPT-4.
+Meet Marvin and Marta
 - Voice responses using Google's Text-to-Speech API
 - Easy to install and use